Tomires/thesis/future.md

 ## Other versions

 As the game's design is modular, it would be very easy to create a Chinese version of the game that uses Pinyin romanization instead of hiragana.
-I also have plans for a demo, which would teach the player hiragana characters, thus making the game more accessible to complete beginners in Japanese.
+We also have plans for a demo, which would teach the player hiragana characters, thus making the game more accessible to complete beginners in Japanese.